mOHITvOHRA-IITK/image_stitching/README.md

 **TO DO**
-1. Execution should increase linearly with the number of the images.
+1. Execution time should increase linearly with the number of the images.